Harare Central Prison

 Harare Central Prison (HCP; named Salisbury Central Prison until 1982) is a medium-security prison for both men and women in Harare, Zimbabwe.
 It is operated by the Zimbabwe Prison Services, previously the Rhodesia Prison Service.
 It opened in 1910 during company rule in Rhodesia.
 The current Officer in Charge, or warden, is Never Kambizi.

 History

 20th-century

 Salisbury Central Prison was established in 1910 during company rule in Rhodesia, soon to become the Colony of Southern Rhodesia in 1923.

 During the 20th-century, the prison incarcerated many black nationalists who fought white rule during the colonial period and later UDI.
-In addition, the prison has been used to hold political prisoners after Zimbabwe's independence.
+It also served as an execution site.
+The prison has been used to hold political prisoners after Zimbabwe's independence.

 A 1973 study found that over a period of two months, 97% of admitted inmates were black Africans, and 50.6% were younger than 28.

 21st-century

 In mid-March 2009, Harare Central Prison cut prisoners' rations by 75% in response to a food shortage.
 Two days later, the prison ran out of food completely.

 In 2013, two Congolese inmates, living in the remand section, who claimed to practice Satanism and thrive on human blood, caused unrest among the inmates.
 Prison authorities worked to find means to send the inmates back to the Congo to resolve the situation.